jeanc18rlos/dental-vip-cms/src/pages/en/index.md

     name: Mohammad Byherzade
   - img: "/img/testimonials-viviana.png"
-    testimonial: "“Before I was embarrassed to smile because I was not satisfied with the appearance of my teeth.
+    testimonial: "“Before I was embarrassed to smile because I was not satisfied with the appearance of my teething.
 Since I visited DENTAL VIP I feel more comfortable and sure of myself.
 They made me a digital smile design, cut my gums, bleached my teeth and placed me four truly spectacular porcelain veneers.
 I would recommend them with my eyes closed”.\n"